 At Maple Tree Funding, we make it easy to understand exactly what you are paying for every time you make a mortgage payment.
 Read on to find out what’s covered every time you make a monthly payment on your home.

 Wondering what exactly you are covering in the payments you make each month?
-Here is a breakdown of is included in the one easy payment you make each month.
+Here is a breakdown of what’s included in the one easy payment you make each month.

 Each time you contribute to the principal, the equity in your home increases and the principal amount you owe decreases.